developer-zebra/developer-zebra-site/src/stagenow/5-0/stagingprofiles/index.md

 12. scan barcode to configure device
 13. short-press, then long-press the key (sequence prevent accidental "false alarms")
 14. to assign the key as ALERT ONLY (and not also as scan trigger) assign key code "none"
-15. intent reads only the base key code, it does NOT read any of the color key modifiers. to prevent the device from ignoring Alert keypresses...(what? )
+15. intent reads only the base key code, it does NOT read any of the color-key modifiers. to prevent the device from ignoring Alert keypresses if the keyboard is in a different mode, map "none" to all COLORS.
 16.
 17.
 18.